Last Updated on July 4, 2025 by Maged kamel

 At the end of the third year, there are expenses as well represented by an arrow pointing downwards, it is expected to have cash-in at the end of the fifth year for which the income is unknown.

-There is an example, you borrowed $8500 at time=0, first, we draw the scale, but check the scale units for cash flow in and out of the diagram and the total time duration, we have time in weeks, we have time 0 and two times intervals 1 and 2, the x-axis title is written weeks.
+There is an example: you borrowed $8500 at time=0, first, we draw the scale, but check the scale units for cash flow in and out of the diagram and the total time duration, we have time in weeks, we have time 0 and two times intervals 1 and 2, the x-axis title is written weeks.

-The income is represented by the(+) sign and the expenses or outflows by the minus(-) sign.
+The income is represented by the(+) sign, and the expenses or outflows by the minus(-) sign.

 You borrowed $8500 at time t=0, the borrowed money is considered as cash-in, and an upward arrow is drawn at t=0 or now, after one week or t=1, he bought a carby $8000, which is expressed as -$8000, since it is cash-out and is drawn with a downward arrow.

-.
-The car dealer cash-in and cash-out, has an income of $8000, after selling a car, which is cash-in at t=1, this income will have a (+) sign.
+The car dealer, cash-in and cash-out, has an income of $8000; after selling a car, which is cash-in at t=1, this income will have a (+) sign.

-For the painter, cash-in, and cash-out, he received $500, as cash-in will be an income or inflows, and has a(+) sign at t=2.
+For the painter, the cash-in and cash-out transactions resulted in a $500 receipt, as cash-in represents an income or inflow, and has a (+) sign at t=2.

 A solved example 1.10 for Cash flow in and out diagram.